paulang1807/learn-ml/docs/index.md

 ### Feature Scaling
 - Used in some ML models(not all)
+    - Models where there is an implicit relation between the dependent and independent variables (e.g. Support Vector Regression Model)
 - Done in order to avoid some features dominating the other features
 - Feature scaling is always applied to columns
 - ==Should not be applied to encoded columns==